 - Pee on the floor out of excitement

 And the vicious cycle will continue.
 Puppy pens allow your pet to have some freedom – certainly more than a normal crate – yet they confine your dog to a space you can prep for messes.

-The Iris dog pen is a good example of an affordable, yet functional dog pen.
+The best dog playpen by Iris is a good example of an affordable, yet functional dog playpen.
 While not the best-in-class, this model does come with a little door to let Fido easily out of their cage – without straining your back in the process.

 You’ll find puppy playpens, indoor dog pens and you can even buy an outdoor playpen, which is great when trying to train your pet.
 There are even models designed for exercise, which every pet, whether a puppy or adult, will need plenty of to grow and stay strong.

 Related post: Top 9 Best Underground Dog Fence Reviews

 “For those of you who are looking for a list of best Underground dog fences, I have some options lined up.
 But first, let me tell you about my own dog, Walter, with whom I previously used a wireless underground dog fence with great success.”